Table of Contents:

 If you have honed your skills for decorating, styling, and photography then you can sell these skills to companies separately from your marketing reach on your feed.
 We have talked about this before, but your Instagram feed is also your portfolio.
 Companies need professional pictures of their products and often turn to influencers for more than marketing power.

 You can be hired to style and photograph for companies.
 These photos alone can command a good price, depending on the company and your skill level.
-Some famous photographers command $10,000 a photo…ah, the dream!
+Some famous photographers command $10,000 a photo.
 Jodie and I are no where in that realm, but we have received $100/per photo, 10 shots for $1,000, and it felt like a nice day’s work.
+We often sell one photo for $250.

-Wondering where your Instagram stories fall in all of this?
+Wondering where your Instagram Stories fall in all of this?
 Good.
 You should be.
-Stories are increasing in influence and therefore value with every passing day!
+Stories are increasing in influence and therefore value with every passing day.
 In fact, it is the wave of the next chapter on Instagram.
-This is such a big and exciting topic that our next blog post will be focused entirely on stories, how to use them to build your reach, increase your engagement, and how to parlay their value with brands.
-So stay tuned (sign up HERE so you don’t miss any of our future posts.)
+This is such a big and exciting topic that the link to our blog post above is focused entirely on stories, how to use them to build your reach, increase your engagement, and how to parlay their value with brands.